top of page

 Shannon Watters of Watters Edge Realty

-As an Associate Broker, Realtor®, Master Naturalist, Director with the National Loon Center Foundation and Whitefish Area Property Owners Association.
+As an Associate Broker, Realtor®, Master Naturalist, Master Water Steward, Director with the National Loon Center Foundation, Whitefish Area Property Owners Association and Greater Lakes Association of Realtors.
 I’m committed to providing my clients with the best real estate knowledge and service to help meet their buying and selling goals as well as equipping them with best stewardship knowledge and community connection to thrive for years to come.

 As winter loosens its grip on Minnesota, gardeners eagerly anticipate the arrival of spring.
 However, knowing when to start cleaning your garden is essential for plant health, pollinators, and overall garden success.
 Starting too early can be harmful, while waiting too long might delay growth and maintenance.
 So, when is the best time to start, and why does timing matter?